gazconroy/digital-comma/_posts/2020-11-19-let-it-flow.md

 - Review (but don't publish)
 - Delete

-Which means that for every site's 'Site Pages' library, you need to [configure page approval flow](https://support.microsoft.com/en-us/office/configure-page-approval-using-power-automate-14ce6976-a0a7-427b-b4ab-d28d344a5222) three times.
+This means that for every site's 'Site Pages' library, you need to [configure page approval flow](https://support.microsoft.com/en-us/office/configure-page-approval-using-power-automate-14ce6976-a0a7-427b-b4ab-d28d344a5222) three times.
 Give each approval flow a unique name (like '*Publish [sitename] site page*') and an approver (you, initially, but you can edit/add as many as you like later).

 ## !["Edit the PUBLISH workflow"]({{ site.url }}{{ site.baseurl }}/assets/images/publish-workflow.png){: .align-right} First, edit your 'publish' workflow